Back to Blog

 How many questions are on the 2026 Canadian citizenship test?

-The test has 20 multiple choice questions, randomly selected from a bank of 300-400 questions maintained by IRCC.
+The test has 20 questions (multiple choice or true/false), randomly selected from a bank of 300-400 questions maintained by IRCC.
 This hasn't changed in 2026.

 How much time do I have on the citizenship test?